Numerical semigroups, polyhedra, and posets I: the group cone: Faces of the oversemigroup cone

 so $\Ap(S';n) = \Ap(S;n)$ and thus $S = S'$.
 The final claim follows from Proposition~\ref{p:oversemigrouppts}, since $y_n - y_1n \in \Ap(S;n)$ implies that $y_n \in \Ap(S;n)$ if and only if $y_1 = 0$. \end{proof}

 By Proposition~\ref{p:nonaperyray}, $(1, 2, \ldots, n) \in O_n$ is the only ray with positive first coordinate.
-Every face of $O_n$ that is not contained in $O_n'$ is simply some face of $O_n'$ along with the ray $(1,2,\ldots, n)$.
+Every face of $O_n$ that is not contained in $O_n'$ is simply the Minkowski sum of some face of $O_n'$ with the ray $(1, 2, \ldots, n)$.
 This implies that in order to characterize the face lattice of $O_n$ it suffices to characterize the face lattice of $O_n'$.
 In the theorem below, we choose to think of $O_n'$ as a cone in $\RR^{n-1}$.

 \begin{thm} For each $n \ge 2$, the linear map $(y_2, \ldots, y_n) \mapsto (x_1, \ldots, x_{n-1})$ given by